OpenDataDSL/website/blog/2023-04-05-wealth/index.md

 * **series** is used for the return input series.
 * **start** is the starting date for the calculation (we use 01-01-1927 or 01-01-1972 or 01-01-2018).
-* **sval** is the starting value for the investment (we use 1 EUR in our sample).
+* **sval** is the starting value for the investment (we use $1 in our sample).

 The output series utilises the calendar information of the input.
 In our case, the input series is a monthly series.
-Moreover we have the assumption, in the previous period of the overall investment period we have 1 EUR.
+Moreover we have the assumption, in the previous period of the overall investment period we have $1.

 :::tip Smart Time Series